 “The description of spirituality requires a vehicle or language, a system of concepts and ideas, but these always fall short.
 Hence simplicity seems complex and straight-forwardness paradoxical.
 Words can make a map, they are not the territory.
 Not even a map, they are signposts…”

 “The fact that only unmeasurable things exist means that ordinary things actually partake of exactly the same mystery as ultimate and infinite ones…This is one meaning of the Buddhist teaching of shunyata, the “emptiness” of things.
 Although we try to catch things in our net of measurement, the real things always slip away through the holes in our system.”

 We Cannot Help Intuitions of Wholeness

 “…being the creatures that we are, we cannot help attributing names to the unnameable.
 In the contemporary age we have access to many great spiritual traditions and in each of them we find names for the unnameable.
 This is good.
-It show that this vital intuition is not just the clever invention or property of one group of people.
+It shows that this vital intuition is not just the clever invention or property of one group of people.
 It is a universal phenomenon.
 Humans intuit the infinite from the finite, the ultimate from the proximate, the sublime from the ordinary.
-We are spiritual being through and through and we do not need to limit ourselves by cutting off our most important intuitions or building a wall of taboo against thinking of greater things.”
+We are spiritual beings through and through and we do not need to limit ourselves by cutting off our most important intuitions or building a wall of taboo against thinking of greater things.”